trishume/sympy-wiki-with-svn/Pushing-patches.md

 it.
 If you want to change what has been pushed in, you need to do it using additional patches, like with ``git revert``.

+### Graphically

+If a [pull request](https://github.com/sympy/sympy/pulls) can be merged without conflicts, GitHub will display a green _Merge pull request_ button at the bottom right.

+So, once pull request has passed review and all tests, you may simply use it (as said below, please wait at least 24 hours for non trivial changes before doing so).

+### In any case

 Once you have pushed the test branch in, if test is the same as the commit from a pull request at GitHub, or if you merged with master, GitHub will close the pull request on its own.
 Otherwise, i.e., if you